Binary Search on a Sorted Array

 Java

-We can use the builtin Arrays.binarySearch
+We can use the builtin Arrays.binarySearch function.

 1import java.io.*;2import java.util.*;34public class haybales{5 public static void main(String[] args) throws IOException6 {7 BufferedReader br = new BufferedReader(new FileReader(new File("haybales.in")));8 PrintWriter out = new PrintWriter(new BufferedWriter(new FileWriter("haybales.out")));9 StringTokenizer st = new StringTokenizer(br.readLine());10 int N = Integer.parseInt(st.nextToken());